monntterro/trello-flow-bot/README.md

 - [Uses](.github/docs/USES.md)

 ## 🚀 Features
 - Receive notifications about Trello activity in Telegram
-- Subscribe to specific boards
+- Subscribe to specific lists in boards
+- Notifications are only for cardholders
+- But you will receive a notification if you are mentioned, even if you are not a cardholder.

+## 🎨 Appearance

-- Direct links to Trello boards and cards
+- Direct links to Trello organizations, boards and cards
+- ️ Well-formatted messages
 - Displays the name of the user who performed the action
-- ️ Well-formatted messages

 | Notification Type           | Status |
 |-----------------------------|--------|